wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 3 Now the river lieth between the Lake Erie and the Lake Ontario.

-4 And the noise of the waters of the river is louder than the roarings of the forest; yea, it is like unto the rushing of mighty armies to battle.
+4 And the noise of the waters of the river is louder than the roarings of the forest ; yea, it is like unto the rushing of mighty armies to battle.

 5 And the movement of the falls thereof bringeth the people from all parts of the earth to behold it.*